 While receiving care in the hospital, patients may ask for their name not to be included in the hospital directory, which means that people asking for them will be told “I have no information about this patient.”
 Patients who want to receive deliveries of cards and flowers will need to have their name included in the hospital directory.
 If the patient’s name is in the hospital directory, it will appear on a list for clergy members of the patient’s faith, unless no faith is indicated.

 For a listing of other HIPAA privacy rights, please refer to the Notice of Privacy Practices (English) or Notice of Privacy Practices (Spanish).
-You may also review UT Southwestern's commitment to protect our patients' privacy or call the UT Southwestern HIPAA hotline at 214-648-2000.
+You may also review UT Southwestern's commitment to protect our patients' privacy.